freekos/art-gallery-frontend/README.md

 	npm run dev

 ## ENV_VARIABLES
-  Need to add .env file with VITE_ACCESS_KEY variable(You can get it from unsplash)
+  Need to add .env file with VITE_ACCESS_KEY variable(You can get it from https://unsplash.com)